-In support of the festival, local businesses, community organizations and friends of the Foundation come together to create a magical showcase of individually decorated Christmas trees and wreaths to raise money for our hospital.
+In support of the festival, local businesses, community organizations and friends of the Foundation come together to create a magical showcase of individually decorated Christmas trees and wreaths to raise money for Yukon hospitals.

-• Capstone Mining BAH Humbug – Nov.
-21 Yukon Government Main Administration Building
+• Goldcorp BAH Humbug Cocktail Party – Nov.
+23 Yukon Government Main Administration Building

-• Seniors’ Soiree – Nov.
-29 Yukon Convention Centre
+• Save on Foods Seniors’ Soiree – Dec.
+1 Yukon Convention Centre

 Advances in medical technologies means smaller incisions, safer and less invasive procedures, and less pain and discomfort - dramatically improving quality of care for patients.
 Additional equipment means faster access to better quality care Yukon.